Over-the-Counter Hearing Aids Hit Stores Today — Here's What You Need to Know

 Additionally, the new FDA rule mandates several safety and quality assurances for OTC hearing aids, including "lowering the maximum sound output to reduce the risk to hearing from over-amplification of sound, revising the insertion depth limit in the ear canal, [and] requiring that all OTC hearing aids have a user-adjustable volume control."

-Making hearing aids available over-the-counter will also help to decrease the cost of hearing care — which is exceedingly high in the US.
+Making hearing aids available over the counter will also help to decrease the cost of hearing care — which is exceedingly high in the US.
 According to Consumer Affairs, the average price for hearing aids range from $1,000 to $4,000 per ear, and premium aids can cost upwards of $6,000 per device.
 On top of that, people must also pay for regular exams and professional hearing aid fittings.
 And none of this is covered by Medicare.
-It's estimated that OTC hearing aids will come in at about $600 per pair.